tanthanh85/network-automation-course/modules/06_IoC/theory6.md

         *   **Cons:** Can be complex for network-only configurations, not designed for granular CLI commands.

     *   **Network Service Orchestrators (NSO) / Network Automation Platforms (Itential):**
         *   **How it works:** Centralized platforms that abstract device details, manage service models, and orchestrate complex workflows.
-They use various underlying protocols (NETCONF, CLI, API) to interact with devices.
+They use various underlying protocols (NETCONF, CLI, SNMP, API) to interact with devices.
         *   **When to use:** Large enterprises requiring end-to-end service automation, multi-domain orchestration, and advanced workflow capabilities.
         *   **Pros:** High level of abstraction, multi-vendor, service-oriented.
         *   **Cons:** Significant investment in licensing and implementation.